TheBoonAI/scrounger/react_frontend/README.md

 ### Development

-Follow the instructions in the root `README.md` to get the Django backend running.
+Follow the instructions in `root/django_backend/README.md` to get the Django backend running.

 Run `npm run dev` to start a local development node server on http://localhost:3000